pauljmartinez/evan/README.md

 This repository is a work-in-progress.

+## New Mac Setup
+- [ ] Link your new iMac to your iCloud account
+- [ ] Configure the Messages app
+  - [ ] Successfully send a message to Paul via Messages from the iMac

 ## Join Me
 - [ ] Sign up for a free [Join Me account](https://www.join.me/)
   - [ ] Successfully screenshare with Paul